 Protruding teeth: Especially when the upper front tooth is protruding, it can be prone to chipping and fractures; they may also lead to problems with a child’s self-image.
 A severe underbite, caused by the lower jaw growing much larger than the upper jaw, can result in serious bite problems.
 Orthodontic appliances, including braces and headgear, can be successfully used to correct these problems at this stage, when the child’s development is in full swing, thereby increasing the chances that surgery can be avoided.

 Thumb Sucking: It is a natural reflex of a child and it usually disappears between ages 2 and 4.
 But if it persists much later, the pressure of the digit on the front teeth and the upper jaw can actually cause the teeth to move apart and the jaws to change shape.
 This can lead to the orthodontic problem called “open bite,” and may impair speech.
 An open bite can also be caused by the force of the tongue pushing forward against the teeth (tongue thrusting).

 Mouth breathing: It is an abnormal breathing pattern in which the mouth always remains open, passing air directly to the lungs — is related to alterations in the muscular function of the tongue and face.
 It may cause the upper and lower jaw to grow abnormally, which can lead to serious orthodontic problems.
 Although mouth breathing may start from a physical difficulty, it can become a habitual action that’s hard to break.

 Various orthodontic treatments are available to help correct these para-functional habits — and the sooner they’re taken care of, the less damage they may cause.
 But these potential problems aren’t always easy to recognize.

 That’s one more reason why you should bring your child in for an early orthodontic consultation.
-Call us at 800 DR JOY or email – email@example.com for a complimentary consultation today!
+Visit Dr. Joy Dental Clinic or Call us at 800 DR JOY or email – [email protected] for a complimentary consultation today!